 \section{Abstract}

 Recently, pedestrian behavior research has shifted towards machine learning based methods and converged on the topic of modeling pedestrian interactions.
 For this, a large-scale dataset that contains rich information is needed.
 We propose a data collection system that is portable, which facilitates accessible large-scale data collection in diverse environments.
 We also couple the system with a semi-autonomous labeling pipeline for fast trajectory label production.
-We demonstrate the effectiveness of our system by further introducing a dataset we have collected -- the TBD pedestrian dataset.
+We further introduce the first batch of dataset from the ongoing data collection effort -- the TBD pedestrian dataset.
 Compared with existing pedestrian datasets, our dataset contains three components: human verified labels grounded in the metric space, a combination of top-down and perspective views, and naturalistic human behavior in the presence of a socially appropriate ``robot".
-In addition, the TBD pedestrian dataset is larger in quantity compared to similar existing datasets and contains unique pedestrian behavior.